 Quaaout Lodge & Spa at Talking Rock Golf Resort, Chase, BC

-Unfortunately, Quaaout Lodge & Spa at Talking Rock Golf Resort lost most of their guest rooms to fire on Sunday, May 22, 2022.
+Unfortunately, Quaaout Lodge & Spa at Talking Rock Golf Resort lost all of their guest rooms to fire on Sunday, May 22, 2022.
 Kukpi7 (Chief) James Tomma, of the Little Shuswap Lake Band shares, “Quaaout means ‘when the sun’s rays first touch the water,’ and there will be a new dawn for the lodge and for our community.”
 Fortunately, the Band will be rebuilding the lodge as "the heart of the community."
-In the meantime, we ask that you consider supporting the community by booking a round of golf this summer at Talking Rock, either directly or as part of your packaged golf vacation.
-Kukstsémc (thank you).
+In the meantime, we ask that you consider supporting the community by booking a round of golf this summer at Talking Rock, dining in Jack Sam’s Restaurant or relaxing in Le7ke Spa.

 Spirit Ridge, Nk'Mip, Oliver/Osoyoos, BC

 Set in Canada’s only desert region, the Syilx people have created a spiritual haven on their Osoyoos Indian Band territory.
 Surrounded by lakes, vineyards and incredible vistas, it is here that you’ll feel warm summer breezes while tasting and experiencing the delights offered at Spirit Ridge at Nk’Mip (“in-Ka-meep”) Resort.

 Nestled in the valley alongside Tuc-El-Nuit Lake is Nk’Mip Canyon Desert Golf Course.
 The full-length, championship course celebrates the beauty of the land while offering excellence of play.
 Here you’ll find that the naturally-occurring contours of the land have been respected to provide a course that incorporates Mother Nature’s own challenges.